 A small introduction to Gutenberg blocks

 For the beginning you might be reading the Gutenberg is the new default editor that works with blocks.
-Now the time has come to give you a brief introduction about different types of blocks present in the wordpress Gutenberg block editor.
+Now the time has come to give you a brief introduction about different types of blocks present in the Gutenberg WordPress block editor.

 - Paragraph Blocks: One of the most important blocks that allow you to write text in the blocks.
 It comes with a standard formatting option using which you can change the background, font alignment, size, color, and more.

 - Image Blocks: From the name, you can recognize that it allows you to add images to your page/post.
 You Can either drag and drop from your desktop or upload it from your desktop.

 - Video Block: Today readers engage more with video content than plain images.
 So if you wish to add videos to your post or page then you can do it using a video block.
 To upload the video you can either drag and drop the video in the block or directly upload it by selecting the upload option.

 - Heading Block: One thing that makes your content look more structured in the heading.
 Using heading blocks you can add headings to your content i.e from H1 to H6. it also allows you to change the alignment, insert links, and format the heading.